-In the IT environment, it’s crucial to not only clearly define employee roles, but also to ensure that each individual is making the most out of his or her time.
+In the IT environment, it’s crucial to not only clearly define employee roles, but also to ensure that each individual is making the most out of their time.
 Each person on your team must be accountable for certain assignments, without any gray area, to maximize productivity.
 IT team management is critical for success.

 Three Pillars of Work in IT